Catskill Park: Construction of the reservoirs

-The mid-20th century
+Mid-20th century

-The model thus established would hold, more or less, for the next 50 years.
-Within the Blue Line, the state would acquire land (first through the State Parks Council and successor agencies, later through the Conservation Department) and, as time and money permitted, would develop trails, lean-tos and towers on it, without reference to any greater plan and often with little coordination or knowledge of what other state agencies or officials were doing.
+For the next 50 years, within the Blue Line, the state continued to acquire land (first through the State Parks Council and successor agencies, later through the Conservation Department).
+As time and money permitted, the state developed trails, lean-tos and towers in a piecemeal manner.

-Important steps were nonetheless taken.
 Bond issues approved by voters in 1916 and 1924 for a total of $12.5 million led ultimately to the addition of 121000 acre to the state's holdings.
 The economic collapse of the late 1920s and 1930s made a lot of desirable land available at low prices, and with the notably aggressive Robert Moses in charge of the state parks, valuable properties like the Devil's Path Range, the summit of Slide Mountain and Windham High Peak became part of the Forest Preserve.

-From 1926 to 1931 the state opened its first four public campgrounds within the Park.
+From 1926 to 1931 the state opened its first four public campgrounds within the park.
 New Deal programs during the Great Depression such as the Civilian Conservation Corps made labor available to build trails and replant forests.
 The state's Conservation Commission was able to compile the first of a series of "Catskill Trails" booklets.

-However, the trails built by the state rapidly fell into disuse, Raymond H. Torrey would note by the end of the decade as what hikers there were tended to bypass the Catskills, which they regarded as passé, in favor of the Adirondacks and higher peaks in northern New England.
-Unlike those regions, no lasting organizations of hikers and other passive outdoor recreationists were ever formed around the Catskills (a brief attempt to create a Catskill Mountain Club in the late 1920s sputtered out after a few years), leaving the park more or less without a constituency.
+However, the trails built by the state rapidly fell into disuse, Raymond H. Torrey would note by the end of the decade as what hikers there were tended to bypass the Catskills in favor of the Adirondacks and higher peaks in northern New England.
+Unlike those regions, no lasting organizations of hikers and other passive outdoor recreationists were ever formed around the Catskills (a brief attempt to create a Catskill Mountain Club in the late 1920s sputtered out after a few years).
 The New York - New Jersey Trail Conference now updates and maintains many of the trails in Catskill Park, including many around Slide Mountain (Ulster County, New York).